-The Application Interface Facility (AIF) is a general interprogram communications facility that DPS 6 programs can use to communicate with programs executing under the IBM host transaction processing systems Customer Information Control System (CICS) and Information Management System (IMS).
-The communicating programs on the DPS 6 are referred to as application programs, while those on the host are referred to as transaction programs.
+The Application Interface Facility (AIF) is a general interprogram communications facility that applications on a DPS 6 or DPS 6 PLUS system can use to communicate with applications executing under the IBM host transaction processing systems Customer Information Control System (CICS) and Information Management System (IMS).
+The communicating programs on the DPS 6 or DPS 6 PLUS are referred to as application programs, while those on the host are referred to as transaction programs.